-There remains much of mathematics that currently has no known facility at all to explain our physical world.
+There remains much of mathematics that as yet has no known facility to explain our physical world.
 But mathematicians follow such logical trails to reach further understanding of our metaphysical mathematical world.
-And whenever the abstract mathematician constructs a new mathematical abstraction, it must still need to be coordinatized, so that it, in turn, can be measured, abstracted, and operated upon.
+And whenever the mathematician constructs a new mathematical abstraction, it must still need to be coordinatized, so that it, in turn, can be measured, abstracted, and operated upon.

 We continue to develop advanced mathematics beyond its application to physical understanding of our world, because it is there, latent, demanding of our conscious attention.
 For example, the basic mathematical concepts of the infinite and the continuum have no physical counterpart, yet the ediface of mathematics would be impossible without them.
 They are the bricks and mortar of an ediface that exists only in the mind.